Kaliningrad question: Support for independence

 Since the early 1990s there has been a proposal for independence of the Kaliningrad Oblast from Russia and the formation of a "fourth Baltic state" by some of the local people.
-The Baltic Republican Party was founded on 1 December 1993 with the aim of founding an autonomous Baltic Republic.
+The Baltic Republican Party was founded on 1 December 1993 with the aim of founding an autonomous Baltic Republic, restoring the name Königsberg.
+The party was eventually banned from participating in elections by Kremlin authorities in 2003 due to an election law that banned all regionalist parties by requiring parties to have branches in at least half of Russian subjects.